 In New York’s Catskill and Adirondack park camping in acan be a great experience.
 I’ve had some of my best experiences camping in these shelters.
-Meeting new people, seeing wildlife, the freedom of not pitching my tent, the warmth of the fire in the shelter, and the feel of history as some of these shelters have been around since the early 1900’s.
+Meeting new people, seeing wildlife, the freedom of not pitching my tent, the warmth of the fire in the shelter, and the sense of history as some of these shelters have been around since the early 1900’s.

 It has its roots in days before tents were used and back-country guides would build crude shelters from the materials found in the forest for hunters.
 Today, these three-sided shelters are made from materials brought in and are “kits” that are assembled on site.